jfrog/SwampUp2021/SU-114-From-Git-To-Kubernetes/README.md

 - Login to your edge node, and view the release bundle that was just distributed.
 - Download the release bundle from the edge.
 - This application is now ready to be deployed to any k8s cluster of your choice :-)

-# Extras!
-#1 Bonus: [Index your Release Bundle with Xray](https://www.jfrog.com/confluence/display/JFROG/Distributing+Release+Bundles#DistributingReleaseBundles-XrayScanningofReleaseBundlesxraydata), and view the results under 'Xray' tab in Distribution.
+#2 Bonus: [Index your Release Bundle with Xray](https://www.jfrog.com/confluence/display/JFROG/Distributing+Release+Bundles#DistributingReleaseBundles-XrayScanningofReleaseBundlesxraydata), and view the results under 'Xray' tab in Distribution.</br>
-#2 Bonus: Extend the pipeline with adding a quality gate after publishing the helm chart - what types of quality gate can you use?
+#3 Bonus: Implement helm chart promotion: extend the pipelines with adding a quality gate after publishing the helm chart - what types of quality gate can you use?</br>